atoms-ufrj/playmol/docs/commands.md

 produce a warning message.
 Besides the automatic detection, a dihedral can also be explicitly created using the [extra] command.

+Playmol is able to resolve __ambiguities__ in definitions of dihedral types.
+When several ambiguous dihedral types fit to a detected dihedral or defined [extra] dihedral, Playmol will classify them according to the number _N_ of wildcard-containing identifiers (_N_ = 0, 1, 2, 3, or 4).
+Then, it will simultaneously assign to the dihedral all those types with the smallest found value of _N_.
-Dihedral types are considered as __identical__ if they are defined by the same sequence of identifiers _type-1_, _type-2_, _type-3_, and _type-4_.
-Playmol accepts definitions of identical dihedral types, which are applied simultaneously to every detected dihedral that fits into such sequence.
-This is useful, for instance, when the torsional potential model is a sum of instances of a given [LAMMPS dihedral style], each one with a distinct set of parameter values.
+Multiple assignments are useful, for instance, when the torsional potential model is a sum of instances of a given [LAMMPS dihedral style], each one with a distinct set of parameter values.

-Dihedral types are considered as __ambiguous__ if, despite not being identical, they can fit to the same detected dihedral due to the presence of wildcard characters.
-Playmol accepts definitions of ambiguous dihedral types (or ambiguous sets of identical dihedral types), provided that they do not have the same number of wildcard-containing identifiers.
-If a detected dihedral fits to multiple ambiguous dihedral types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.
+__NOTE__: Because the direction of identifiers is relevant in the definition of a dihedral type, a __direction conflict__ might occur when multiple dihedral types are simultaneously assigned to a detected or defined dihedral.
+Such a conflict takes place when all the following three conditions are met:

+1. Some types fit to the dihedral exclusively in the direct order;
+2. Some types fit exclusively in the reverse order;
+3. Some other types can fit in either the direct or reverse order.

+Combinations of conditions (1) and (3) are okay.
+Playmol automatically solves a combination of (2) and (3) by flipping the new dihedral before inclusion.
+It also solves automatically a combination of (1) and (2) by including a flipped dihedral in addition to the original one.
+However, Playmol will only throw a warning message when faced with a combination of all three conditions.
+In this case, the user can try to solve the conflict by manually flipping the dihedral types that cause condition (2), for instance.

 **Examples**:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-dihedral_type	CH3 CH2 CH2 CH2 1.41095 -0.27100 3.14484 0
+dihedral_type	CH3 CH2 CH2 CH2 opls 1.41095 -0.27100 3.14484 0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example above, the given attributes will be associated with every detected or specified